hameederrawi/UCFD-M-Project/README.md

 Tested all links in the project, they are all working as intended.

-The project works on all screen sizes as intended.
+Tested the project on Google DevTools, The project works on all screen sizes as intended.

 ## Deployment